 Upcoming risk assessments will focus on remittance network providers and their affiliates, independent remittance providers, Australian casinos and the bullion sector.

 If you are a financial institution looking to invest in more advanced risk mitigation systems and controls, contact Alessa to learn more about our due diligence, transaction monitoring and risk scoring capabilities.

 Aug 06, 2021 – Scams, #HumanTrafficking and Slavery Indicators

 AUSTRAC has advised that scammers, pretending to be from AUSTRAC, are sending emails to reporting entities and members of the public seeking payment of fines, taxes or other financial transfers.

-The Australia financial regulator will never demand a payment via email and advise that if you think an email claiming to be from AUSTRAC is not genuine, do not reply to it.
+The Australian financial regulator will never demand payment via email and advise that if you think an email claiming to be from AUSTRAC is not genuine, do not reply to it.
 Report online and email scams to Cyber.gov.au.

 Another crime in the spotlight is human trafficking.
 AUSTRAC partner, the Australian Federal Police (AFP), has compiled an extensive list of potential indicators of human trafficking and slavery.
 While not exhaustive or targeted specifically for financial institutions, the list provides a number of indicators that are useful for those who may interact with perpetrators and/or victims.